What would you do if you somehow you got 1000 more hours to do meaningful things this year?

 If your gift is leadership development and you spend most of your time developing leaders, you will develop an amazing leadership culture.

 If your gift is structure, you’ll be able to scale and organize as you grow.
-If your gift is preaching, you’ll get so much better when you focus.
+Or, if your gift is preaching, you’ll get so much better when you focus.

 And as a result, you can (and probably will) grow.